Remove cmakedefine from gallery?

 If it's not possible to have no *.in files and remove #cmakedefine statements, can you help me find a workaround to process these files and build with standard makefiles?
 I don't work with cmake and I don't want to make modifications to these repositories when I pull them.
 So, I prefer the first option, but a script that can handle these preprocessor directives would work too.
 I can write this but I need guidance.

-#3 Updated by Marc Paterno almost 3 years ago
+#3 Updated by Marc Paterno over 3 years ago

 The use of

 #cmakedefine in gallery is involved with the solution to a somewhat thorny problem.
 The issue is that some C++ libraries we use define

 std::cend, while others do not.
 We need to be able to write a header that will provide an implementation of both, but only if the C++ library being used (not the compiler being run, which might be ROOT's JIT compiler when the header is read) does not provide these function templates.

 To solve this problem we use CMake's